adopted on 15 November 2007 in Krakow, Poland by the HELCOM Extraordinary Ministerial Meeting.

 Natural distribution and occurrence of plants and animals,

 Natural oxygen levels.

 In order for the ecological objectives to be made operational, indicators with target values, reflecting good ecological and environmental status of the Baltic marine environment, have been agreed upon.
-Clear water was chosen as the primary ecological objective with water transparency as the indicator (see indicators and targets document).
+Clear water was chosen as the primary ecological objective with water transparency as the indicator (see indicators page).